asimsarwar/python-course/python-openai-javascript-api/README.md

 # Master the art of prompt engineering
 Learn the secrets to crafting effective prompts that unlock the true potential of OpenAI's models.

-Whether you're a programmer, artist, or simply curious about AI, this video is your ultimate guide to mastering OpenAI models with Python and JavaScript.
+Whether you're a programmer, artist, or simply curious about AI, this course is your ultimate guide to mastering OpenAI models with Python and JavaScript.